Last Friday Art Walk

 Hi-Fi “Art Prehistoric” by Hilllo.
 44 E. 7th

 Jamarosa Art Gallery Works by Barry LaVoie.
 326 Main, Spfd

-Jordan Schnitzer Museum of Art “From the Heart: The Photographs of Brian Lanker,” through April 28; “Strike a Pose,” through June 5; Works by Francis Bacon, Damien Hirst, Mark Rothko & Peter Paul Rubens on view through June 12; “The Nature of Religion” by Olga Volchkova, through June 13; “Relationship” by Zachary Drucker & Rhys Ernst, through June 26; “Benevolence & Loyalty: Filial Piety in Chinese Art,” through July 31; Korean landscapes, through July 31; “Shaping the Collection,” through Sept.
+Jordan Schnitzer Museum of Art “Strike a Pose,” through June 5; Works by Francis Bacon, Damien Hirst, Mark Rothko & Peter Paul Rubens on view through June 12; “The Nature of Religion” by Olga Volchkova, through June 13; “Relationship” by Zachary Drucker & Rhys Ernst, through June 26; “Aliens, Monsters & Madmen: The Art of EC Comics,” through July 10; “Benevolence & Loyalty: Filial Piety in Chinese Art,” through July 31; Korean landscapes, through July 31; “Shaping the Collection,” through Sept.
 4. UO

 Keven Craft Rituals Works by Keven Erika Fortner, Joslyn Alana, Jovie Belisle & Olivia Shapely, Sarah Richards & Briana Krone.
 268 7th